 - Tell me about a time when you had to analyze information and make a recommendation.

 How to Answer Behavioral Questions About Problem Solving

 You probably solve many problems in a typical week on the job.
-If you haven’t prepared in advance, this type of behavioral question can throw you because it can be hard to pull up a strong example (and all of the relevant details) on the fly.
+If you haven’t prepared in advance, this type of behavioral question can throw you off because it can be hard to pull up a strong example (and all of the relevant details) on the fly.

 I highly recommend preparing a few stories about your greatest problem-solving hits.
-Think of the most impressive challenges that you’ve overcome, the most creative approaches, the solutions that made the biggest difference for the organization.
+Think of the most impressive challenges that you’ve overcome, the most creative approaches, and the solutions that made the biggest difference for the organization.
 These can be job-specific problems or higher-level strategic issues.